-A new article has been added to the Law on Agricultural land, enlisting the conditions under which a citizen of an EU Member state may become the owner of the agricultural land in the Republic of Serbia starting from September 1st, 2017.
+A new article has been added to the Law on Agricultural Land, enlisting the conditions under which a citizen of an EU Member state may become the owner of agricultural land in the Republic of Serbia starting from September 1st, 2017.

 The agricultural land in the private property can be obtained by contract or other legal transaction with or without consideration if the following conditions are fulfilled:

 - An EU citizen must be a permanent resident of the local unit of self-government where the land in the matter is located, at least for ten years.

 - An EU citizen must cultivate the land that is the object of the concluded legal act in the matter for three years at the least.